 Conclusion

-BrowserStack’s device cloud provides 2000+ real browsers and devices for on-demand testing anytime, from anywhere.
+BrowserStack’s device cloud provides 3500+ real browsers and devices for on-demand testing anytime, anywhere.
 Its cloud Selenium grid offers the same number of real devices and browsers for automated Selenium testing.
 Users can also opt for Cypress testing on 30+ versions of the latest browsers across Windows and macO.
 Use instant, hassle-free parallelization to get faster results without compromising on accuracy.